How to Flip and Rotate Letters in Photoshop

 How to flip the selected letter

-Photoshop flips just that one letter.
+Photoshop flips just that one letter!

-Click the checkmark in the Options Bar to accept it.
-Then click anywhere outside the letter to deselect it.
+Click the checkmark in the Options Bar to accept the change.

 How to rotate the selected letter

-Click and drag outside the transform box to rotate the letter.
-Hold Shift on your keyboard as you drag to rotate the letter in 15 degree increments.
+Click and drag anywhere outside the transform box to rotate the letter.

-Then click the checkmark in the Options Bar to accept it, or just press Enter (Win) or Return (Mac) on your keyboard.
-Press Enter or Return again to deselect the letter.
+Click the checkmark in the Options Bar to accept it, or press Enter (Win) / Return (Mac).

 How to change the rotation point of a letter

 The reference point icon will appear in the center of the transform box.
-This is the point that the letter rotates around.

 Resetting the reference point